chb/smart-docs/howto/build_a_rest_app/index.md

 <div class='simple_small_box'>{% include githublink %}</div>

 This document shows you how to build a more advanced SMART App with server-side logic and REST API Calls.

-You should first read the [Main Page](../../) and [HOWTO Build a SMART App](../build_a_smart_app).
+You should first read the [Main Page](../../) and [HOWTO Build a SMART App](../build_a_smart_app) before reading this document.

 # Server to Server Authentication